How to Spray Single Stage Paint Without Orange Peel

 Next, mix your paint according to the manufacturer’s instructions.
 Once the paint is mixed, pour it into your gun’s cup and attach the cup to the gun.

-READ MORE: Does Kroger Have Spray Paint
+READ MORE: Is Spray Paint Toxic After It Dries

 Now you’re ready to start painting!